The GOP’s ‘skinny’ stimulus bill: Here’s what it includes for education—and what it lacks

 Senate Republicans unveiled their latest proposal for the next coronavirus relief package Tuesday.
 It has a formal name—the “Delivering Immediate Relief to America’s Families, Schools, and Small Businesses Act”—but it’s informally known as the “skinny” bill.
-Or “emaciated,” if you ask Democrats on Capitol Hill.
+Or, “emaciated,” if you ask Democrats on Capitol Hill.

 The GOP’s proposal has slimmed to a svelte $300 billion (from a previous, $1 trillion version), and reports have zeroed in on the legislation’s trimmed-down unemployment benefits, which cut the $600 boost provided in March’s package by half, and the glaring omission of second-round $1,200 stimulus checks.